codeigniter4/CodeIgniter4/user_guide_src/source/dbmgmt/migration.rst

 Alternatively, you can use a command-line call to generate a skeleton migration file.
 See below for more details.

+.. note:: Since the migration class is a PHP class, the classname must be unique in every migration file.

 Foreign Keys
 ============